On the Surjectivity of Certain Maps: Preliminaries

-In this section we prove a very useful lemma on arithmetic progressions for integers, dedekind type domains and a theorem in the context of schemes.
-Remark~\ref{remark:FundLemma} below summarizes these two Lemmas~\ref{lemma:FundLemmaIntegers},~\ref{lemma:FundLemma} and Theorem~\ref{theorem:FundLemmaSchemes} in this section.
+In this section we prove a very useful lemma on arithmetic progressions for integers, Dedekind type domains and a proposition in the context of schemes.
+Remark~\ref{remark:FundLemma} below summarizes these two Lemmas~[\ref{lemma:FundLemmaIntegers},~\ref{lemma:FundLemma}] and Proposition~\ref{prop:FundLemmaSchemes} in this section.